 Where no leave to appeal is required, the appellant must serve its notice of Appeal within 28 days of the judgment being appealed.
-Where leave to appeal is required, this period is within seven days of leave being granted.
+Where leave to appeal is required, the appellant has 28 days from the date of judgment to make its application for leave to appeal.